 To obtain an access token, see Retrieve and manage user API access tokens using Splunk Observability Cloud.

-In the ingest endpoint URL, realm is the Observability Cloud realm, for example, us0.
+In the ingest endpoint URL, realm is the Splunk Observability Cloud realm, for example, us0.
 To find the realm name of your account, follow these steps:

 2. Select Settings.